MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2024-03-25-entra-id-fido2-passkeys-report-powershell-graph-api.md

 Disconnect-MgGraph
 ```

-The output of the above script should look similar to the following example:
+The output of&nbsp;the&nbsp;above script should look similar to&nbsp;the&nbsp;following example:

 ```txt
 UserPrincipalName       CreatedDateTime        DisplayName       Model                                 AttestationLevel AaGuid